 (2) Without limiting the operation of subsection (1), the Governor may make regulations providing for —

-(a) fees and charges to be paid to the Council for or in connection with —
+(a) fees and charges to be paid to the Authority for or in connection with —

-(i) the assessment of courses of study for purposes of certification;
+(i) the assessment of courses for purposes of certification;

-(ii) an application to the Council;
+(ii) an application to the Authority;

-(iii) the supply of certificates, records or materials by the Council; and
+(iii) the supply of certificates, records or materials by the Authority; and

-(iv) the supply of services by the Council;
+(iv) the supply of services by the Authority;

 and

+(b) procedures for the external assessment by the Authority of student achievement, including external assessment for the purposes of certification, and the proper conduct of that assessment and, without limiting this paragraph, providing for —

+(i) enrolment for external assessments; and

+(ii) the designation of examination centres; and

+(iii) the appointment of supervisors of external assessments; and

+(iv) requirements for people undertaking or proposing to undertake external assessments (candidates) to produce identification documents; and

+(v) restrictions relating to materials that candidates may bring into examination centres and the exclusion from examination centres of candidates who do not comply with those restrictions; and

+(vi) the inspection by supervisors of materials brought into examination centres by candidates; and

+(vii) restrictions relating to the consumption of food and drinks by candidates during external assessments; and

+(viii) special arrangements for candidates with disabilities or suffering illness, injury or other impairment; and

+(ix) requirements for candidates suffering illness, injury or other impairment to provide to the Authority a medical certificate, statutory declaration or other evidence of that illness, injury or impairment; and

+(x) requirements relating to the conduct of candidates during external assessments; and

+(xi) the disqualification of, or other disciplinary action that the Authority may take in respect of, candidates who engage in fraud, collusion or other misconduct during external assessments; and

+(xii) appeals by candidates who are subject to disqualification or other disciplinary action taken by the Authority; and

-(b) protection of examination papers and related materials.
+(xiii) protection of examination papers and related materials.

-(3) Subsection (2)(a)(iv) does not limit the power of the Council under section 15(2)(g) to charge for services.
+(3) Subsection (2)(a)(iv) does not limit the power of the Authority under section 15(2)(g) to charge for services.

 (4) Before the Minister recommends the making or amendment of a regulation for the purposes of section 19E(c), 19G, 19H(2) or 19P, the Minister is to consult with, and take into account the views of —